- Graduate Research Academy

 For further information about the resubmission process, see the HDR Thesis Preparation, Submission and Examination Policy.

-Once the thesis has been examined and passed by the Research and Research Training Committee, you have to send a digital copy of the thesis accompanied by the required Digital Thesis Submission Form to the Higher Degree Research Office for inclusion in the Macquarie University Digital Theses Program.
+Once the thesis has been examined and passed by the Research and Research Training Committee, you have to send a digital copy of the thesis accompanied by the required Digital Thesis Submission Form to the Graduate Research Academy for inclusion in the Macquarie University Digital Theses Program.
 Your faculty may also request a hardbound copy of your thesis.

 The Macquarie University Digital Theses Program is a collection of digital versions of Macquarie University Higher Degree Theses deposited by the Library.
 Records of the theses are included in MultiSearch in Macquarie University ResearchOnline.
 Thesis records are also available in Trove Australia, Google and Google Scholar.